 Why stress and anxiety make you gain weight and how to control it

 You may feel frustrated or lost.
-You're struggling to control your eating, stay healthy, and transform your body.
-You know you want to feel better and you work hard, but you may not realize that you lead a busy life that causes you stress and anxiety.
+You are fighting to control your diet, stay healthy and transform your body.
+You know you want to feel better and you try hard, but maybe you don't realize that you lead a life full of busyness that causes you stress and anxiety.

-And it is that most people know that moving regularly, eating and sleeping well, contribute to losing weight; however, many do not take stressful and anxious states into account when it comes to shedding those extra pounds.
+And most people know that moving regularly, eating and sleeping well contribute to losing weight; However, many do not take into account stressful and anxious states when it comes to eliminating those extra kilos.

 In this post you will learn how stress and anxiety can harm your weight loss and what to do to combat it.

-Most think they know what stress is and what it feels like:
+Most people think they know what stress is and what it feels like:

 - The need to urinate five times before giving a presentation.

-- A temper bomb that goes off when your entire day goes awry.
+- A temper bomb that explodes when your entire day goes off course.

-But there is another type of stress within you, a little more subtle, that haunts you and appears when you are continuously exposed to different daily factors:
+But there is another type of stress within you, a little more subtle, that stalks you and appears when you are continually exposed to different daily factors:

 - The uncertainty of a pandemic.